 And here’s a recap of what we’ve done to get it where it is now.

-For example, we decided to move the table and benches up to the second-story deck by the kitchen and put more lounge-like furniture in this patio space.
+For example, we decided to move the modern outdoor dining table build and benches up to the second-story deck by the kitchen and put more lounge-like furniture in this patio space.
 We got a discontinued loveseat and two matching chairs from Target, and we love them.
-I also made a coffee table and matching side table for the space—tutorials coming on those eventually—I *really* love them.
+I also made a DIY paver and wood coffee table and matching side table for the space—I *really* love them.

 I swapped out some of the herbs in the hanging pots for flowers once I figured out which ones seems to be attracting Japanese beetles.
 The extra color is nice.
 And of course Ramona still LOVES her unicorn swing.